 A space for kids to rediscover play.

-Thank you to everyone who participated in our free mobile adventure playground summer pilot.
+Thank you to everyone who participated in last year's mobile adventure playground pilot from June 24 to October 1.

-From June 24 to October 1, the playground rotated between five city parks (North Glenmore Park, Canyon Meadows, Canmore Park, Riley Park and Forest Lawn), five City Unplug & Play events and 12 community play days.
+During the pilot, the playground rotated between five parks (North Glenmore Park, Canyon Meadows, Canmore Park, Riley Park and Forest Lawn), five City Unplug & Play events and 12 community play days.

 Over 2,000 children and youth visited the playground where they explored, imagined and played in their own way.
 They built castles, spaceships, cities and more using a variety of materials, tools and loose parts, including pipes, tires and even a bathtub.